quaquel/EMAworkbench/docs/source/getting_started/installation.rst

 Installing the workbench
 ************************

-The 2.x version of the workbench requires Python 3.8 or higher.
+From version 2.5.0 the workbench requires Python 3.9 or higher.
+Version 2.0.0 to 2.4.x support Python 3.8+.

 Regular installations
 #####################